linemos/introduction-to-kubernetes/tasks/google-cloud-platform-setup.md

 ## 2.3 Setup a MySQL-database

 Go to Google Cloud Console in your browser.
-Navigate to Storage -> SQL in the menu on the left.
+1. Navigate to SQL in the menu on the left.

-Create a new instance named `cvapp-db`.
+2. Chose a MySQL-database, second generation.
+3. Name the instance `cvapp-db` and set the root password to `cvapp-passord.
+4. Set Region to *us-central1* and zone to *us-central1-a*
+4. Click create.
+*This process can take a while.* While you wait you can do this:
+    1. In the search field in the blue header, search for  Google Cloud SQL API and click enable
+    2. start with the next tasks in [3.1](run-application-locally.md)
+5. When the database is created, click on link *cvapp-db* and click on the tab *Users*.
-Create a user called `cvuser` and create a password for the user.
+6. Create a user called `cvuser` and set the password to `cvapp-passord`.

-Log in using the button `Connect using Cloud Shell`.
+7. Go back to *Overview* and log in using the button *Connect using Cloud Shell*.
+Type the password `cvapp-passord`.
-Paste the lines in the file [mysql/script.sql](../mysql/script.sql) into the shell to create the database and its tables.
+8. Paste the lines in the file [mysql/script.sql](../mysql/script.sql) into the shell to create the database and its tables.

 ## 2.4 Setup an external IP
 We haven't deployed our application but we will need an IP address to reach our application later.
 Set up an external IP that we will use to connect to the frontend of your application.
+You will get a warning doing this, but it's ok, we will connect it to our service soon.

 **Reserve an external IP address**
-1) Go to `VPC Network`
+1) Go to *VPC Network*
-2) Select `External IP Addresses`
+2) Select *External IP Addresses*
-3) Choose `Reserve Static IP Address`
+3) Choose *Reserve Static Address*
 4) Choose a name for your address
 5) Set *attached to* and choose `cv-cluster`, the cluster you created in Task 2.2.